-The Kansas Department of Health and Environment (KDHE) is mandating home quarantine for 14 days if you've traveled to the places listed at this website.
+The Kansas Department of Health and Environment (KDHE) is mandating home quarantine for 14 days if you've traveled to the places listed at this website (KDHE updated the list Aug.
+11).
 If you come down with symptoms (such as a fever of 100.4 degrees or higher, coughing or shortness of breath) during those 14 days, contact your health care provider and explain your potential COVID-19 exposure.

 People who need to continue to quarantine include those told by public health officials to do so because of known exposure to the virus.